Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.instructor.md

 ## Balance the Possibility of Triggering Discussion With Enthusiasm for Successes

-When introducing this topic, it **important** to not focus on the fact that current events may be triggering.
+When introducing this topic, it is **important** to not focus on the fact that current events may be triggering.
 Everyone knows it, and it only triggers marginalized folks more to spend time waxing on about harm.

 <br/>